LANC, Traumatic Brain Injuries and Concussion

 Dealing with the long-term effects of TBI can be particularly frustrating to some.
 Actions that were once done without a thought are suddenly difficult or impossible.
 The disabilities that may arise as a result of TBI may affect one’s work to the point of complete disability.
 While physical/speech/etc therapies can be effective, the process can be grueling and serve as a constant reminder of the subject’s limitations and possibly of the incident that caused the injury.

-With LANC’s system, the treatment is passive – the client simply sits back and allows the machine to do its work.
+With LANC’s system, the session is passive – the client simply sits back and allows the machine to do its work.
 The brain then adjusts itself without effort on the client’s part, alleviating frustration and anxiety.
 LANC’s system does notreplace the therapies mentioned above.
 What LANC does do is allow therapy to progress at a faster rate.
 Therapies create new neural pathways, but do so very slowly.
 LANC’s DNF program stimulates the brain and allows these neural pathways to develop faster.
 LANC can also help with associated anxiety, depression and frustration.
 Since the type of incidents that lead to moderate and severe TBI can be quite traumatic, LANC’s program can help with associated Post Traumatic Stress Disorder (PTSD) as well.

 Contact (323) 705-3031 to Schedule an Appointment & Get Started On TBI Concussion Help Today!

-Start TBI Concussion Treatment
+Start TBI Concussion Help

 How to Get Started w/ Direct Neurofeedback